• About

 Last week was an extraordinarily painful week for the LGBTQ community, in the wake of last Sunday’s massacre.
 If it is possible for something good to come from all of this hate, homophobia, and fear, I hope part of the healing will come from gun control reform.

-Kudos to Sen. Chris Murphy (D-Conn), for leading the filibuster on the Senate floor to expand gun control policies with two specific measures.
+Kudos to Sen. Chris Murphy (D-Conn), for leading the filibuster on the senate floor to expand gun control policies with two specific measures.
 Yes, this is the very least the senate can do in response to the massacre in Orlando.
-As a side note, I need to point out that this is also very tied to race, gender, homophobia, and misogyny.
+As a side note, I need to point out that this is also very tied into race, gender, homophobia, and misogyny.
 The Pulse was — and will be again — a safe space for LGBTQ people, mostly queer people of color.
-The United States seems to feel it is acceptable to regulate women’s bodies, so why can we not regulate guns?
-Finally, the NRA’s bedfellow, Mitch McConnell, has acquiesced and agreed to hold votes for the proposed amendment.
+The United States seems to feel it is acceptable to regulate women’s bodies, why can we not regulate guns?
+Finally the NRA’s bedfellow, Mitch McConnell, has acquiesced and agreed to hold votes for the proposed amendment.

 It grows ever wearisome to hear the call for prayers every time we have people murdered by guns.
 We do not need the prayers, we need gun control!
 Sadly, I have to offer a dishonorable mention to Florida Governor, Rick Scott, a.k.a Lord Voldemort.
 When reporters asked Scott if there was anything that could be done on a policy level to prevent future shootings like this, Scott – who has put forth enormous energy to relax gun control laws where there is no waiting period currently to buy the AR-15 – replied: “We can pray for the victims, pray for the families and pray this never happens again.”
 How’s that working so far?